 When the popup notifying IP modification opens, click the Confirm button.
 The IP Change popup opens.

-Guide- When changing the IP, the detailed configuration method of the IP change step varies depending on the subnet of the IP to be changed.
-Be sure to refer to the following example and proceed with the work for each step.
+information- When changing an IP, the detailed configuration method for the IP change step varies depending on the subnet of the IP to be changed.
+Be sure to refer to the following examples and perform the work for each step.

-- When changing to an IP that uses the same subnet: Change to IP of the same Subnet see
+- When changing to an IP that uses the same subnet: Change to an IP in the same Subnet See

-- When changing to an IP that uses a different subnet: Change IP to a different Subnet see
+- When changing to an IP that uses a different subnet: see Changing to an IP in a different Subnet

-- When each progress step is completed successfully, the task status in the upper right corner is displayed as Completed, and you can proceed to the next step.
+- When each step is completed successfully, the task status in the upper right corner is shown as Completed, and you can proceed to the next step.

-- When performing the final check of Step 3, it is recommended to restart the server and then proceed with the inspection.
+- When performing the final check of Step 3, it is recommended to restart the server before proceeding with the inspection.

-- When changing the IP, the detailed configuration method of the IP change step varies depending on the subnet of the IP to be changed.
-Be sure to refer to the following example and proceed with the work for each step.
+- When changing an IP, the detailed configuration method for the IP change step varies depending on the subnet of the IP to be changed.
+Be sure to refer to the following examples and perform the work for each step.

-After confirming that all tasks have been completed successfully, click the Confirm button.
+After confirming that all tasks have completed successfully, click the Confirm button.

-Explains how to set IP per operating system when the IP to be changed uses the same subnet.
+This document explains how to configure IP settings per operating system when the IP to be changed uses the same subnet.

 Linux – centos/redhat operating system